Nmene018/https-github.com-Nmene018-theatre-link/README.md

 * Home Screen:
   * Current Movies Organized By Genre
 * Swiping Screen:
-  * After clicking on a genre within the Home Screen, this screen will allow a user to swipe right/left to say yes/no to all the movie options within that specified genre.
+  * After clicking on a genre within the Home Screen, this screen will allow a user to swipe yes/no to all the movie options within that specified genre.
 The screen will provide the title of the movie and the movie poster.
 * Profile Screen:
   * Your profile information
 * Favorites Screen:
-  * Lists the movies that the user has swiped right/yes to
+  * Lists the movies that the user has swiped yes to
 * Matches Screen:
   * After clicking on a movie on the Favorites Screen, this screen will show a list of all the profiles of the people you have matched with for the specified movie.